 Who we are?

-MyWay Digital Health Ltd (MWDH Ltd) is a medical software company, founded by NHS specialists in diabetes and healthcare management, responsible for the MyWay Diabetes (MWD) service outside Scotland.
+MyWay Digital Health Ltd (MWDH Ltd) is a medical software company, founded by NHS specialists in diabetes and healthcare management, responsible for the MyWay Diabetes (MWD) service.
 We process data on behalf of the Data Controller in your region to support enhanced diabetes management.
-MWDH Ltd shall be a Data Controller where it is processing personal data in relation to our own service delivery purposes. (for more information on the difference between data processors and data controllers, click or tap on this link “ICO definition of data controller“)
+MWDH Ltd shall be a Data Controller for data we collect directly into the platform from end users. (for more information on the difference between data processors and data controllers, click or tap on this link “ICO definition of data controller“)

 What data do we collect?